gerarddiaz01/gerarddiaz01/README.md

 ## 🚀 My Vision

-My GitHub isn’t just a showcase — it’s a learning journal.
+My GitHub Portfolio isn’t just a showcase — it’s a learning journal.
+I am currently a student, so I'm including most of my learning projects here to track my learning process with the dates of when I made them.

+I am also posting repositories with my lessons, theory and notes taken, cleaned up and organized into markdown files, with most of the exercises that I'm doing to help other students grasp this knowledge.
+For now these repositories are private as I'm building them but hit me up if you want to have access.

-Each repository includes:
+Each repository with a learning project includes:
 - 🧪 What I experimented with
 - 🧱 What I built and how
 - 💡 What I learned and improved